 MOSCOW, April 8 (RAPSI) – The Moscow City Court on Thursday upheld a 6-year prison sentence given to attorney Dagir Khasavov for compulsion of evidence, the court’s press service told RAPSI.

-Appeals against sentence of two other defendants in the case.
+Appeals against sentence of two other defendants in the case were also dismissed.

 In November 2020, Moscow’s Izmailovsky District Court convicted and sentenced the attorney and his accomplices.
 Ex-advisor of Dagestan’s government chair Abdusalam Dzhamalutdinov and chief inspector of the republican Account Chamber Vadim Yusufov received 4.5 and 3 years in penal colony respectively.